mtwente/nordatlantisk-ft/docs/codebook.md

 ### MP_names

 `MP_names` is provided in `csv` and `rds` formats in [`../data/processed`](../data/processed).
 The `csv` file serves as starting point for building the data set, as the workflow pipeline[^codebook-1] retrieves data from [Folketingets Open Data Portal](https://oda.ft.dk) based on which MPs are listed in this file.
-This repository is shipped with a list of all Folketinget MPs that have represented the Faroe Islands and Greenland from 2004 until January 2024, which results in 20 MPs.
+This repository is shipped with a list of all Folketinget MPs that have represented the Faroe Islands and Greenland from 2004 until June 2025, which results in 20 MPs.

 [^codebook-1]: See [`../README.md`](../README.md) or [`../_targets.R`](../_targets.R)